-Effects of ionospheric storms at HF vary considerably.
-Communications may be temporarily blacked out during a sudden ionospheric disturbance, but ionospheric paths may be generally noisy, weakened or disrupted for several days.
+Effects on ionospheric storms (another name for geomagnetic storms) at HF vary considerably.
+Communications may be temporarily blacked out during an SID, but ionospheric paths may be generally noisy, weakened or disrupted for several days.
 Transpolar signals at 14 MHz and higher may be considerably attenuated and take on a hollow multipath sound.
 The number of geomagnetic storms varies considerably from year to year, with peak geomagnetic activity following the peak of solar activity.
-See Fig 21.13.
+See Fig 20.12.

-Geomagnetic activity is monitored by devices known as magnetometers, which may be as simple as a magnetic compass rigged to record its movements.
-Small variations in the geomagnetic field are scaled to two measures known as the K and A indices.
-The K index provides an indication of magnetic activity during the previous three hours on a finite scale of 0-9.
+Devices known as magnetometers monitor geomagnetic activity.
+These may be as simple as a magnetic compass rigged to record its movements.
+Small variations in the geomagnetic field are scaled to two measures known as the K and A indexes.
+The K index provides an indication of magnetic activity on a finite scale of 0-9.
 Very quiet conditions are reported as 0 or 1, while geomagnetic storm levels begin at 4.
-Daily geomagnetic conditions are summarized in an A index that corresponds to daily K index values.
-See Table 21.3.
-A worldwide network of magnetometers monitors the Earth's magnetic field, because magnetic activity varies with location.
+See Table 20.3 for the latest NOAA descriptions of geomagnetic storms.